luqonhas/SENAI_SEMESTER2_SPRINT2/README.md

 <div id = "tec"/>

 ## Learned Technologies 🤖
-Here are all the technologies (both programs used, as well as methods and good practices) that were learned throughout SPRINT 2 of BACK-END.
+Here are all the technologies (both programs used, as well as methods and good practices) that were learned throughout SPRINT 2 of API.

 * _**BACK-END**_ 🔙
   * **<ins>Microsoft Visual Studio**</ins> : Integrated development environment (IDE);